 Typically, countries have official laws that fall into 1 of 3 categories

 - dual citizenship is officially recognized and accepted (France)

 - dual citizenship is not officially recognized, but still widely in practice (USA)

 - dual citizenship is forbidden (Singapore)

-In most countries, dual citizenship is accepted norm – such as the United States.
+In most countries, dual citizenship is an accepted norm – such as the United States.
 Other countries, like France, even go so far as to officially recognize dual citizenship

 Many countries are taking a more progressive stance, give the international nature of many families.
-It is quite unfair to forbid a young child to hold a citizenship from both his parents if he is so entitled, and some countries allow a youth to hold multiple citizenship until a certain age (see Thailand).
+It is quite unfair to forbid a young child to hold a citizenship from both his parents if he is so entitled, and some countries allow a youth to hold multiple citizenships until a certain age (see Thailand).

 In any event, we don’t think that dual citizenship should be forbidden anywhere.
 It is a violation of human rights to prevent a person from the freedoms they would be naturally afforded: